DeepankarSehra/hinge-automatic-like-sender/README.md

 # Hinge Automatic Like Sender

-This project automates the process of sending likes on Hinge.
+This project automates the process of sending likes on dating app Hinge.
 It scrolls through profiles, detects facial landmarks, classifies profiles using a trained model, generates responses to prompts, and sends likes automatically.

 ## Features